Heads of Laboratories

 Dr. Ho’s laboratory had long focused on the pathogenesis of HIV infection, with particular emphasis on the dynamics of HIV replication in vivo.
 Currently, his group is pursuing the development of vaccines for HIV as well as other innovative prevention strategies.
 Dr. Ho is also heading the China AIDS Initiative to address the HIV/AIDS crisis in China.

-Dr. Ho has been actively engaged in AIDS research for 30 years and has published more than 350 papers on the subject.
+Dr. Ho has been actively engaged in AIDS research for 31 years and has published more than 375 papers on the subject.
 Work in Dr. Ho’s lab helped pioneer the field of quantitation of HIV in infected people.
 In the last decade, his research team extended this work and revolutionized the paradigm for AIDS pathogenesis by demonstrating the highly dynamic nature of HIV replication in vivo.
 Their elegant studies on HIV dynamics formed the foundation for combination antiretroviral therapy, which Dr. Ho also helped to champion.
-Such treatment approaches have led to a dramatic reduction in AIDS-associated mortality in developed countries and is now being applied in a number of developing countries as well.
+Such treatment approaches have led to a dramatic reduction in AIDS-associated mortality in developed countries and is now being applied widely throughout the developing world.

 A major focus of the Ho lab today is the design and testing of candidate vaccines to induce immune responses that could block HIV transmission.
 Dr. Ho is currently pursuing multiple vaccine strategies.
 His lab members are also manipulating the viral envelope glycoprotein to determine whether neutralizing antibodies could be induced.
 Under a Vaccine Discovery Center grant from the Bill & Melinda Gates Foundation, Dr. Ho’s vaccine research and development efforts include new strategies that target HIV and other viral antigens to dendritic cells to elicit better immune responses.